 In addition, it has a 775 spindle motor that runs at 10,000 revolutions per minute on a voltage of 24 against a rated power is 60 W. And to boost performance, there is also a stepper motor with a rated current of 1.3 amps against 12 V, which is enough to produce a torque of 0.25 Nm.

 There are both offline and online modes.
-For the online mode, you can work with the GRBL open-source controller, whereas you get a high-quality offline controller to work in the offline mode.
+You can work with the GRBL open-source controller for the online mode, whereas you get a high-quality offline controller to work in the offline mode.

-The CNC is good for working with materials like wood, plastic, acrylic, soft metals, etc.
+The CNC is good for working with wood, plastic, acrylic, soft metals, etc.

 5. VEVOR CNC Machine 3 Axis CNC Router